The Role of Branding in Business Marketing

 Your brand is like the public face and personality of your company.

-Branding is not limited to logos, designs, and company colour palette.
+Branding is not limited to logos, designs, and company colour palettes.

 It also includes every part that completes your business – from colour combinations and typography styles to the packaging of your products and the overall presentation of the company when in a pitch presentation.